Vopaaz/checkpointing/docs/docs/caveats.md

 There is no difference between the two executed scripts, however, the randomness in the `LogisticRegression` model causes its internal state to be different after the two estimations.
-Therefore, in the 2nd run, the checkpoint cannot tell that this `model` is the same one as last time, so `predict` is re-executed.
+Therefore, in the 2nd run, the checkpoint cannot tell that this `model` is the same as last time, so `predict` is re-executed.

 The solution is to add a `random_state` parameter to the estimator, so that its internal state will be reproducible as long as the training data is the same.